 Also, most authorised deposit-taking institutions (ADIs) cannot release term deposit funds until after a notice period has passed, usually 31 days.
 So in addition to break costs and interest reductions, you may have to wait a month to receive your funds.

-How much are term deposit early withdrawal penalties?
+Penalties for term deposit early withdrawal

 This again will vary between providers, just as the terms and interest rates on term deposits do.
 Some banks might not charge break costs, but most do apply interest rate reductions.

 The way interest reduction works is relatively straightforward: your final interest payment is reduced based on how much of your term has expired.
 This is to stop people taking out a high-interest term deposit and withdrawing straight away.

 We trawled through a few PDS (product disclosure statements) from various providers, and found a common interest rate reduction is as follows:

 |0% to 20%||90%|